index

 Breakthrough Predictions

-The framework generates quantitative predictions about next breakthrough timing and characteristics.
+The framework generates quantitative predictions about the next breakthrough’s timing and characteristics.
 These predictions are falsifiable—they can be tested against future observations.

 The breakthrough must relax the constraint currently binding.
 The computing cycle saturated through: